lucaparisi91/droplet_quench/excitations.md

 |Density of states versus TF density of states.
 The differences are likely due to numerical inaccuracy and not beyond Thomas Fermi effects.
 ![image](BdG/S_omega_noisy.png)
 | The dynamic structure factor is very noisy and cannot be trusted at all.
 Slice for a finite effect of the wavevector $q$.
+Suggests the need for a more accurate numerical method ( harmonic oscillator basis expansion maybe, gaussian quadrature with some polynomials ? )